Codmnk/nodeuploads/README.md

 # NodeUploads

-An example of how to upload images locally with Node.js and Multer.
+An example of how to upload multiple images or video locally with Node.js and Multer.
+If the app is render on the mobile device browser, photo or video can be capture using device's camer to upload the photot or video.
 ### Version
 1.0.0